Inbound Growth for Roofing Companies

 Because the sales team are the experts in what customers truly care about and know the right answers, they are the ones that should be the prominent content producers.

-Of course, content “contribution” and “production” for your in-house experts can come in a few different shapes and sizes.
+Content “contribution” and “production” for your in-house experts can come in a few different shapes and sizes.

 In our experience, we’ve found there are four distinct types of content producers:

-- Writers (your blog and premium content writers) generally 5-10% of the team members are writers.
+1. Writers (your blog and premium content writers) generally 5-10% of the team members are writers.

-- Actors (most sales reps fall into this category)
+2. Actors (most sales reps fall into this category)

-- Talkers (great interview subjects for content)
+3. Talkers (great interview subjects for content)

 Takeaway:

 Internal subject matter experts are the key to great content.
-Sales members involved in the production process see the value in content created specifically for the customer.
+Sales members involved in the content production process see the value in content created specifically for the customer.

 Understanding Today's Modern Buyer

-Many companies write about topics at the top of the funnel or in the awareness stage of the buyers' journey.
+Many roofing companies write about topics at the top of the funnel or in the awareness stage of the buyers' journey.

-So instead, you want to create content for people who you know are in the market to buy from you.
+Instead, you want to create content for people who you know are in the market to buy from you.
 What does that look like?

 Think about it this way: How much did you research your last big purchase?
 The cost of that item was likely at the top of your list when making your decision.